Everduin94/flotes-docs/src/content/docs/pro/intro.md

 [See guides & examples](https://docs.flotes.app/guides/webhooks)

 ## Enhanced Feedback

-> *Does not require setup*
+> _Does not require setup_

-Flotes pro will track feedback and object measurments during study sessions **on a per-note basis**.
+Flotes pro will track self-evaluation and objective measurements during study sessions **on a per-note basis**.
 This unlocks many potential features to improve your notes

 - Identify problem areas
 - Find strengths and weaknesses
 - Split or simplify where too difficult